JuliaLang/julia/doc/stdlib/base.rst

    Compute the histogram of ``v`` using a vector ``e`` as the edges for the bins

-.. function:: weighted_mean(v, w)

-   Compute the weighted mean of ``v`` using a vector of weights ``w``

-.. function:: mad(v, m)

-   Compute the median absolute deviation from the entries of a vector ``v`` relative to a known median ``m``.
-The calculation involves an adjustment factor of 1.4826 required to insure that the estimator is consistent for normally distributed data.

-.. function:: mad(v)

-   Compute the median absolute deviation from the entries of a vector ``v`` relative to the median of ``v``.
-The calculation involves an adjustment factor of 1.4826 required to insure that the estimator is consistent for normally distributed data.

-.. function:: skewness(v, m)

-   Compute the sample skewness of a vector ``v`` relative to a known mean ``m``.
-Uses a maximum likelihood estimator which can be biased.

-.. function:: skewness(v)

-   Compute the sample skewness of a vector ``v`` relative to the sample mean.
-Uses a maximum likelihood estimator which can be biased.

-.. function:: kurtosis(v, m)

-   Compute the sample kurtosis of a vector ``v`` relative to a known mean ``m``.
-Uses a maximum likelihood estimator which can be biased.

-.. function:: kurtosis(v)

-   Compute the sample kurtosis of a vector ``v`` relative to the sample mean.
-Uses a maximum likelihood estimator which can be biased.

 .. function:: quantile(v, p)

    Compute the quantiles of a vector ``v`` at a specified set of probability values ``p``.